 You want to spark a small connection with readers that can impact sales of your books and win them over as repeat buyers.

-Here are 8 tips on how to write an author bio that are sure to set you apart from your competition.
+How to write an author bio: 8 tips that are sure to set you apart from your competition.

 1. Less is more.